Flower ID

 Save or share the result

 Keep the result for a garden note, a plant shopping list, or a message to a friend.
-Photos are deleted after analysis for privacy.
+For flower scans, your image is used only to identify the bloom and is removed after processing.

 Smartphone scanning wildflowers for a visual plant result